lshah/mobile-flashcards/README.md

 The `api.js` file represents a fake database and methods that let you access the data.

+The project was tested on an actual Andriod device via Expo app.

 This project uses the [Create React Native App](https://github.com/expo/create-react-native-app) to bootstrap the project.
 This project also uses [React-native](https://reactnative.dev/) as framework to build the mobile app, [React-Redux](https://react-redux.js.org/) for application state management and [React Router](https://reactrouter.com/web/guides/quick-start) for routing.
 Emojis are from [Emojipedia](https://emojipedia.org/)